-Subject to compliance by the Board with certain covenants, in the separate opinions of Chapman and Cutler LLP, Chicago, Illinois and Greene and Letts, Chicago, Illinois, Co-Bond Counsel, under present law, interest on the Bonds is excludable from gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals and corporations, but such interest is taken into account in computing an adjustment used in determining the federal alternative minimum tax for certain corporations.
+Subject to compliance by the Board with certain covenants, in the opinion of Mayer Brown LLP, Chicago, Illinois, Bond Counsel, under present law, interest on the Bonds is excludable from gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals and corporations, but such interest is taken into account in computing an adjustment used in determining the federal alternative minimum tax for certain corporations.
 Interest on the Bonds is not exempt from present State of Illinois income taxes.
 See "TAX EXEMPTION" herein for a more complete discussion.

-\$468,915,000 BOARD OF EDUCATION OF THE CITY OF CHICAGO
+\$109,825,000 BOARD OF EDUCATION OF THE CITY OF CHICAGO Unlimited Tax General Obligation Refunding Bonds (Dedicated Revenues), Series 2012B

-Unlimited Tax General Obligation Bonds (Dedicated Revenues), Series 2012A
+Dated: Date of Issuance

-Dated: Date of Issuance Due: December 1, 2042
+Due: December 1, as set forth on the inside cover

-The Unlimited Tax General Obligation Bonds (Dedicated Revenues), Series 2012A (the "Bonds"), will be issued by the Board of Education of the City of Chicago (the "Board") as fully registered bonds and will be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC").
+The Unlimited Tax General Obligation Refunding Bonds (Dedicated Revenues), Series 2012B (the "Bonds"), will be issued by the Board of Education of the City of Chicago (the "Board") as fully registered bonds and will be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC").
 DTC will act as securities depository for the Bonds.
 Purchasers of the Bonds will not receive certificates representing their interests in the Bonds purchased.
 Principal of and interest on the Bonds will be paid by The Bank of New York Mellon Trust Company, N.A. (the "Trustee"), as trustee, registrar and paying agent for the Bonds, to DTC, which in turn will remit such principal and interest payments to its participants for subsequent disbursal to the beneficial owners of the Bonds.
-As long as Cede & Co. is the registered owner as nominee of DTC, payments on the Bonds will be made to such registered owner, and disbursement of such payments to beneficial owners will be the responsibility of DTC and its participants.
+As long as Cede & Co. is the registered owner as nominee of DTC, payments on the Bonds will be made to such registered owner, and disbursement of such payments to beneficial owners to DTC and its participants.
 See "THE BONDS - Book-Entry-Only System" herein.

-The proceeds of the Bonds will be used to (i) provide funds for the continued implementation of the Board's Capital Improvement Program (as described herein), (ii) pay interest due on the Bonds to and including June 1, 2014 and (iii) pay the costs of issuance of the Bonds (including the Underwriters' discount).
-See "BOARD OF EDUCATION OF THE CITY OF CHICAGO - Capital Improvement Program" and "PLAN OF FINANCE - Estimated Sources and Uses of Funds."
+The proceeds of the Bonds will be used to (i) refund the principal of and/or interest on all or a portion of certain maturities of certain outstanding bonds of the Board, (ii) pay interest due on certain of the Bonds to and including December 1, 2015 and (iii) pay the costs of issuance of the Bonds (including the Underwriters' discount).
+See "PLAN OF FINANCE - Estimated Sources and Uses of Funds."
+Proceeds of the bonds being refunded were used, when originally issued, to finance the continued implementation of the Board's Capital Improvement Program.
+See "BOARD OF EDUCATION OF THE CITY OF CHICAGO - Capital Improvement Program."

 The Bonds will be a general obligation of the Board to the payment of which the Board will pledge its full faith and credit.
 The Bonds will be payable from Pledged State Aid Revenues and Pledged Taxes, all as described herein.
-To the extent that the Pledged State Aid Revenues, together with funds on deposit and available for transfer from the Series 2012A Capitalized Interest Account pursuant to the Indenture, are insufficient to pay the debt service on the Bonds, the Bonds will be payable from ad valorem taxes levied by the Board, without limitation as to rate or amount, against all of the taxable property in the school district governed by the Board, the boundaries of which are coterminous with the boundaries of the City of Chicago.
-The Bonds are also payable from all Funds, Accounts and Sub-Accounts (each as defined in APPENDIX C hereto) pledged as security for the Bonds pursuant to the Trust Indenture dated as of August 1, 2012, by and between the Board and the Trustee (the "Indenture").
+To the extent that the Pledged State Aid Revenues, together with funds on deposit and available for transfer from the Capitalized Interest Sub-Account pursuant to the Indenture, are insufficient to pay the debt service on the Bonds, the Bonds will be payable from ad valorem taxes levied by the Board, without limitation as to rate or amount, against all of the taxable property in the school district governed by the Board, the boundaries of which are coterminous with the boundaries of the City of Chicago.
+The Bonds are also payable from all Funds, Accounts and Sub-Accounts (each as defined in APPENDIX C hereto) established pursuant to the Indenture as security for the Bonds.
 See "SECURITY FOR THE BONDS."